apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Some Israelis are leaving the country due to the war in Gaza**
+**Polaris Dawn mission comes to end with SpaceX Dragon landing off Florida coast**

-You can read more about it [here](https://www.npr.org/2024/09/17/g-s1-22080/israel-emigration-gaza-war).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/09/15/spacex-dragon-florida-coast-polaris-dawn-astronauts/75192254007/).

 ## Requirements
 - Python 3.8